 Coupled Transmission Capacity for Reception: The maximum natural gas Quantity that can be received at an Exit Point of a Pair of Coupled Points per Day, which requires an equal delivery of natural gas Quantity at the Entry Point of the said Pair in the same day (kWh/Day).

-Additional LNG Capacity: The Bundled LNG Capacity available for booking in the second phase of the LNG Auction under the LNG Annual Programming for a given Year and which, for each Day of that Year, is calculated as the difference between the total Bundled LNG Facility LNG Capacity and the aggregated Bundled LNG Capacity Capacity already boked in the framework of a previous LNG Annual Programming related to that Year, of the Bundled LNG Capacity for which there has already been a succesfful bidder in Phase A of the LNG Auction and the Bundled LNG Capacity reserved by the Operator, pursuant to the provision of paragraph [3] of Article [71] of the Law.
+Additional LNG Capacity: The Bundled LNG Capacity available for booking in the second phase of the LNG Auction under the LNG Annual Programming for a given Year and which, for each Day of that Year, is calculated as the difference between the total Bundled LNG Facility LNG Capacity and the aggregated Bundled LNG Capacity already booked during that Year, of the Bundled LNG Capacity for which there has already been a successful bidder in Phase A of the LNG Auction and the Bundled LNG Capacity reserved by the Operator, pursuant to the provision of paragraph [3] of Article [71] of the Law.

+Trading Platform Agreement: An agreement entered into between the Operator and the Trading Platform Operator in accordance with the provisions of [Article 20KA].

-Continuous LNG Capacity: The Bundled LNG Capacity resulting from the consolidation of the Additional LNG Capacity acquired in the Second Phase of the LNG Auction and parts of the Bundled LNG Capacity acquired in the First Phase of the LNG Auction in a single, continuous size at a fixed price, throughout the Year covered by the Annual LNG Programming.
+Continuous LNG Capacity: The Bundled LNG Capacity resulting from the consolidation of the Additional LNG Capacity acquired in the Second Phase of the LNG Auction with parts of the Bundled LNG Capacity acquired in the First Phase of the LNG Auction and any Bundled LNG Capacity already reserved by the same LNG User during that Year in a single, continuous size at a fixed price, throughout the Year covered by the Annual LNG Programming.

-Conditional Transmission Capacity for Delivery: The maximum natural gas Quantity that can be deliverd at an Entry Point, provided that the Capacity Usage Condition at the said Point is satisfied (kWh/Day).
+Conditional Transmission Capacity for Delivery: The maximum natural gas Quantity that can be delivered at an Entry Point, provided that the Capacity Usage Condition at the said Point is satisfied (kWh/Day).

 Conditional Transmission Capacity for Reception: The maximum natural gas Quantity that can be received at a Reverse Flow Exit Point, provided that the Capacity Usage Condition at the said Point is satisfied (kWh/Day).